0ion9/tmsoup/ROADMAP.rst

   * Extended querying and filtering of an existing fileset (tagfilt)
   * tmsq -- query result cacher
   * waitfortmsu -- wait until the lock on the TMSU database is released.
 For use before an operation that needs to write to the DB -- eg tmsu tag.
+  * tumbltags -- copy the tmsu tags of one or more files to X clipboard, in a format suitable for pasting into XKit for Tumblr's 'quick tags' widget.
   * These all exist already in some form, though they need polish.

   (although I may end up putting these in a separate repository)